apstanisic/zmaj/packages/docs/docs/orm.md

 ## Using ORM

 You can inject `RepoManager` in any of your services.
 It provides method `getRepo` that will return repository for specified collection.
-You can pass either table name or collection name (collection name is camel-cased version of table name).
 ORM will use database schema, combined with configuration for provided collection to generate proper entities and proper relations.

 ```ts